|OISE Graduate Studies in Education Bulletin

 This course will focus on the impact of war on women and their rights.
 We will engage in critical analyses of contemporary conflicts and their impact on gender, race and learning.
 Specifically, we will examine the link between war, globalization, nation-states and learning and the link between non-state, non-market forces and learning.
 We will look at current feminist approaches to the study of war, violence and women's resistance and learning.
 The theoretical approach in this course is anti-racist and anti-imperialist feminism.S.
 Mojab

 This course explores theories and practices of democratizing work, organizations, and the economy.
-It both looks at the ways workers and communities can take stewardship of working life, work organizations, and the economy and critically assesses management strategies of workplace and organizational participation.
-The course also homes in on how contemporary alternative economic arrangements, the social and solidarity economy, and environmental and social movements prefigure the expansion of economic democracy and social change while they, at the same time, directly connect the ongoing crisis spawned by neoliberal capitalism.
+It looks at the ways workers and communities can take stewardship of working life, work organizations, and the economy and critically assesses management and workers’ strategies of workplace and organizational participation.
+The course also homes in on how contemporary alternative economic arrangements (such as worker cooperatives and numerous forms of self-managed community initiatives), the social and solidarity economy, and environmental and social movements prefigure the expansion of economic democracy and social change while they, at the same time, directly contest the ongoing crisis spawned by neoliberal capitalism.
 The course applies theory to practice via multiple case studies from the global North and South and student' own experiences with work and participative organizations in the for-profit, not-for-profit, and public sectors.
 Throughout, the course interlaces explorations of workplace, organizational, and economic democracy with critical adult learning theory and practice.M.
 Vieta

 Specialized exploration, under the direction of a faculty member, of topics of particular interest to the student that are not included in existing courses.
 While credit is not given for a thesis topic proper, the study may be closely related to such a topic.
 Guidelines and Form are available from the website: http://www.oise.utoronto.ca/ro/UserFiles/File/Graduate%20Registration/GradReg_ReqIndReadRsch.pdf This course can also be designed as a field-based practicum in adult education and/or community development in an agreed setting.
 The course will include reflection, research, and writing on issues raised in practice.Staff